-Withdrawals between semesters for returning students must be communicated in writing.
+Withdrawals from the University between semesters for returning students must be communicated in writing.
 A withdrawal is considered late when it is received after the payment deadline specified for each semester.
 A late withdrawal fee will be assessed in such cases.
-Payment will be refunded in full for withdrawals received before the specified withdrawal deadlines.
+(See Tuition Payment and Policies section.)